lingtran/cosmic_pairing/server/README.md

 ### `bin/rspec`*
 Run all spec files

+If for some reason `Rails.env.test?` returns `false`, the quickest workaround is passing in the env as such `RAILS_ENV='test' bin/rspec`

 ### *May need to generate a binstub
 Run `bundle binstubs rspec-core` to enable using `bin/rspec`